We polled 640 WordPress consultants to get their top tips on how to find WordPress web design clients.

 Grab yourself a free local guidebook next time you see one in a coffee store and contact some of the businesses that are advertising in it.
 These businesses could be seen as a bit “behind the times” by using print advertising and may need your help!

 Have a look for relevant Facebook groups to join.
 Groups for new businesses, startups and entrepreneurs would be a good place to start.
 These kinds of business owners are likely looking for ways to bootstrap their businesses the smart way.
 Or you could join groups built specifically for the type of industry you're targeting.

 Just remember: you don't want to use these groups to do the hard sell.
 Instead, be helpful and use this platform as a means for being heard.
 Reply to people’s questions, be as helpful as possible and let prospects approach you when they're ready.

-It's also a good idea to be a member of Facebook groups such as the Digital Mavericks for the purposes of connecting with like-minded individuals and getting the support you need as a WordPress freelancer or business owner.
+It's also a good idea to be a member of Facebook groups such as the Digital Mavericks for the purposes of connecting with like-minded individuals and getting the support you need as a digital agency owner.

 Want to turn your passion for WordPress into a profitable business?

 Who knows?
 Maybe John Q. Designer was approached about designing a website for a local nonprofit, but he has no experience or interest in that niche.
 Expand your group of WordPress friends, so you can start passing along good leads when you get them!